Sonic and the Black Knight: Reception

-Sonic and the Black Knight was met with mixed reviews from critics.
-It received a score of 55.19% on GameRankings and 54/100 on Metacritic, indicating "mixed or average reviews".
-The game entered the Japanese sales chart at 30th place, and the North American Wii charts at tenth.
-It was de-listed in 2010, following on from Sega's decision to remove all Sonic titles with mixed Metacritic scores from retail stores in order to increase the value of the brand after positive reviews for Sonic the Hedgehog 4: Episode I and Sonic Colors.
+Sonic and the Black Knight received "mixed or average" reviews, according to the review aggregation website Metacritic.
+It received a score of 55% on GameRankings.
+The game entered the Japanese sales chart at 30th place, where it eventually sold 13,446 copies, and the North American Wii charts at tenth.
+The game received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.
+It was de-listed in 2010, following on from Sega's decision to remove all Sonic titles with mixed Metacritic scores from retail stores in order to increase the value of the brand in the lead-up to the release of Sonic the Hedgehog 4: Episode I and Sonic Colors.